PachaProject/Pacha/README.md

 ### How can technology help?

 Technology can help in many ways.
-By providing farmers with information about possible droughts, floods, price variations on their products in the market and consumption trends through Artificial Intelligence and Blockchain, which will allow the farmer to be more assertive in deciding what to produce, getting the most out of their products.
+By providing farmers with information about possible droughts, floods, price variations of their products in the market and consumption trends through Artificial Intelligence and Blockchain, which will allow the farmer to be more assertive when deciding what to produce, obtaining the most out of their products.

 ### The idea :fire: